 Yet another sea creature which can quickly change its colour and pattern to match the environment.

 These marine cephalopods change colour to escape predators as well as to hunt.

 This small fish is a master of camouflage and quickly changes its colour to escape from predators.

 Spark joy of reading with these lovely stories about rainbows.
-Full of wonder and delight, these rainbow books are sure to get your children happy and bright.
+Full of wonder and delight, these rainbow books for kids are sure to get your children happy and bright.

 This is a beautiful, heartwarming story about Elmer the elephant who decides to give his colours to the rainbow.
 A great book about rainbows and sharing, this is a must read.